-On June 20, 2016, the Board also approved a 2016 share incentive plan (the "2016 Share Incentive Plan") in order to provide appropriate incentives to the relevant directors, executive officers and other employees of the Company and its affiliates, pursuant to which the maximum number of shares of the Company available for issuance pursuant to all awards under the 2016 Share Incentive Plan shall be 3,000,000 ordinary shares.
+On June 20, 2016, the Board also approved a 2016 share incentive plan (the "2016 Share Incentive Plan") in order to provide appropriate incentives to directors, executive officers and other employees of the Company, pursuant to which the maximum number of shares of the Company available for issuance pursuant to all awards under the 2016 Share Incentive Plan shall be 3,000,000 ordinary shares.
 On the same date, the Company granted options to purchase 300,000 ordinary shares to certain executive of the Company at an exercise price of US\$9.97 per share under the 2016 Share Incentive Plan.
 The options expire in 10 years from the date of grant and vest ratably at each grant date anniversary over a requisite service period of five years.

-In September, 2016, the Board approved 2016 Share Incentive Plan (as amended and restated), the maximum aggregate number of shares which may be issued pursuant to all awards under the 2016 Plan is initially 3,000,000, plus an annual increase on the first day of each of our fiscal year during the term of the 2016 Plan commencing with the fiscal year beginning January 1, 2017, by an amount equal to the least of (i) 0.5% of the total number of shares issued and outstanding on the last day of the immediately preceding fiscal year; (ii) 3,000,000 shares or (iii) such number of shares as may be determined by our board of directors.
+In September 2016, the Board approved 2016 Share Incentive Plan (as amended and restated), the maximum aggregate number of shares which may be issued pursuant to all awards under the 2016 Plan is initially 3,000,000, plus an annual increase, by an amount equal to the least of (i) 0.5% of the total number of shares issued and outstanding on the last day of the immediately preceding fiscal year; (ii) 3,000,000 shares or (iii) such number of shares as may be determined by the board of directors.